YuyuChen-UW/pmerge/README.md

 ## Introduction
 Merging p-values from different sources in multiple hypothesis testing has been a long-standing issue in scientific investigation procedures.
 Many classic methods are designed for combining p-values with cerntain dependence assumption (e.g., independence).
 However, the validity of the test (in the sense that the probability of making a Type-I error is below the significance level) cannot be guaranteed if the dependence assumption of p-values is not satisfied.

 Let's take the classic Fisher's method for independent p-values as an example.
-30 p-values are obtained from one-sided normal tests whose test statistcs jointly follow a equicorrelated Gaussian distribution under the null hypothesis.
+P-values are calculated under the null hypothesis and they are obtained from one-sided Z-tests whose test statistcs jointly follow a equicorrelated Gaussian distribution.
 Below is a table containing the probabilities of making a Type-I error with **significance level 0.1** for different correlation coefficients.
 It is clear that if the dependence assumption (independence) is not satisfied, Fisher's method becomes invalid (in this example).
 Correlation Coefficient | 0 | 0.1 | 0.2 | 0.3 | 0.4 | 0.5
 --- | --- | --- | --- |--- |--- |---
 Probability of making a Type-one error | 0.09933 | 0.22107 | 0.25782 | 0.27476 | 0.28397 | 0.28893